veridonia/whitepaper/Whitepaper.md

 - **Stage 2: Final Decision (Conditional)**

-  - Participants: A random sample from the top 30% ELO tier of eligible voters.
+  - Participants: A random sample from the top 30% ELO tier of all community members.
   - Decision Criterion: A simple majority finalises the content decision.
   - Outcome: The content is either approved ("publish") or rejected ("do not publish") based on the majority decision.

 - **Special Conditions:**

-  - For populations with fewer than 20 eligible voters, a simplified single-stage voting process is employed.
+  - For populations with fewer than 20 community members, a simplified single-stage voting process is employed, with participants selected randomly from all available users.
-  - After the primary voting stages, a special, non-decisional voting stage occurs involving a small subset (up to 5) of low-ELO users (ELO ≤ 800).
-This stage does not influence the content approval decision and is solely for giving a second chance to the users who have previously misbehaved and to test the users who have just joined the community.

 #### 4.4 ELO-Based Reputation System